RajeshMajumder97/RMTMLE/README.md

 ### Presented by: Rajesh Majumder
 ### 17th August 2023

-Go to https://rajeshmajumderblog.netlify.app/ to see the presentation.
+Go to https://rajeshmajumder97.github.io/RMTMLE/ to see the presentation.
+Go my blog  https://rajeshmajumderblog.netlify.app/ and leave a comment.